How to set proper discount levels and understand promotional sales

 - Second, we forecast how much product will be sold in a promotion with the given parameters (length of promotion, discount, leaflets, secondary placement, gifts, etc.)

 - Finally, we split the forecast quantity of product sold into individual days, based on a typical promotion of the given type.

-Try Inventoro for free to optimize your promotion sales.
+Try Inventoro for free for 14 days to optimize your promotion sales.

 Became a retail mastermind you always wanted to be.